I had only sit down to write a chapter. Maybe not even that, maybe even just some words on a few pages that made it look like a chapter.

 For the first time in my life, I felt angry that my grandmother had found an island in open ocean, and not a quiet lakeside shore.

-Every so often, Edgar and I switched places.
+Every so often, Elias and I switched places.
 He’d rock Arlene to calm her down, when she’d let him.
 He’d gotten Milo to settle down with stories of things he’d seen when hunting on the island.
 On the third night, he even got Pear to sleep, and we heard quiet for the first time since we’d left.

 Penelope had gathered herself enough to stop crying, and once she’d gathered enough energy to speak, she took to playing with Arlene.
-Edgar left the two alone while Pear and Milo slept, and made his way to my left, to take one of the oars.
+Elias left the two alone while Pear and Milo slept, and made his way to my left, to take one of the oars.

 “Thanks,” was all I could think to say.